 Is it too late to learn about my partner's love language?

 "You've got to keep the same level of fire and determination you give to your career—that same effort to your relationship or you will grow apart," Muir adds.
-Trying something new, like learning each other's love languages or opening up about your sexual fantasies, can help keep the spark alive in your partnership and in the bedroom.
+Trying something new, like learning each other's love languages or opening up about your sexual fantasies—whether that's roleplay, sex outside or just enjoying a lazy sex position in front of the TV—can help keep the spark alive in your partnership and in the bedroom.

 The 5 love languages quiz